 Expandable

-Each build improves internal tools, agents, templates, proof assets, and reusable operating playbooks.
+Each build improves internal tools, agents, templates, review assets, and reusable operating playbooks.

 Buyer decision rules